trallard/airflow-tutorial/source/first-airflow.md

 ```
 airflow test tutorial templated 2019-05-01
 ```
-By using the test commands theese are not saved in the database.
+By using the test commands these are not saved in the database.

 Now let's start the scheduler:
 ```